Rocío Banquells

-Rocío Banquells ([roˈsi.o βaŋˈkels]; born María del Rocío Banquells Nuñez, 22 June 1960 in Monterrey, Nuevo León, Mexico) is a Mexican pop singer and actress, best known for her work on television, the stage and cinema of Mexico and Latin America.
+Rocío Banquells ([roˈsi.o βaŋˈkels]; born María del Rocío Banquells Nuñez; 22 June 1958) is a Mexican pop singer, politician, and actress, best known for her work on television, the stage and cinema of Mexico and Latin America.
 Her mezzo voice is one of the most versatile voices from Mexico.
 She sings operetta, ranchera, rock, and ballads.

 Early life and career

-Born in Monterrey, Mexico in 1960, Rocío is the daughter of Cuban actor and director Rafael Banquells and the actress Dina de Marco.
+Born in Monterrey, Nuevo León, Mexico, in 1958, Banquells is the daughter of Cuban actor and director Rafael Banquells and the actress Dina de Marco.
 She is half-sister of the actress Sylvia Pasquel (daughter of Rafael Banquells and Silvia Pinal).
 Her other siblings are Jose Manuel, Janette, Mary Paz, Ariadne and Rafael Jr.